ibpsa2017/ibpsa2017.github.io/readme-epw.md

 #### [EPW JSON Three.js]( #epw-json-threejs/README.md )

 The file we are currently working on.
-It attempts to be a rewrite of the eco-envolventes with single depency on Three.js.
-It also tries to be entry level cookbook code that any designer or artist with a small ammout of coding knpwledge good get started wuth.
+It attempts to be a rewrite of the eco-envolventes with single dependency on Three.js.
+It also tries to be entry level cookbook code that any designer or artist with a small ammount of coding knowledge good get started with.
 The menu is built with the EPW JSON Basic code.
 The graphics are built with 300 lines of Three.js code.

 Generally, it shows that the logic is generally correct and it should serve as a test case or a template for future efforts.

-Next steps include
+Next steps include:

 * Wrapping the numbers around a cylinder instead of being flat
 * Opening multiple surfaces displaying multiple variables at the same time